islamicity24/AmazonCity/Scalabale and Higly Available Environment.md

 Choose the Access the multiple choice questions link that appears at the bottom of the page.
 In the page that you loaded, answer the questions:

-Question 1: Which ports are open in the CafeSG security group?
+* Question 1: `Which ports are open in the CafeSG security group?`
-Question 2: Can you connect from the internet to instances in Public Subnet 1?
+* Question 2: `Can you connect from the internet to instances in Public Subnet 1?`
-Question 3: Should an instance in Private Subnet 1 be able to reach the internet?
+* Question 3: `Should an instance in Private Subnet 1 be able to reach the internet?`
-Question 4: Should an instance in Private Subnet 2 be able to reach the internet?
+* Question 4: `Should an instance in Private Subnet 2 be able to reach the internet?`
-Question 5: Can you connect to the CafeWebAppServer instance from the internet?
+* Question 5: `Can you connect to the CafeWebAppServer instance from the internet?`
-Question 6: What is the name of the Amazon Machine Image (AMI)?
+* Question 6: `What is the name of the Amazon Machine Image (AMI)?`

-Task 2: Creating a NAT gateway for the second Availability Zone To achieve high availability, the architecture must span at least two Availability Zones.
+## Task 2: Creating a NAT gateway for the second Availability Zone
+To achieve high availability, the architecture must span at least two Availability Zones.
 However, before you launch Amazon Elastic Compute Cloud (Amazon EC2) instances for your web application servers in the second Availability Zone, you must create a NAT gateway for them.
 A NAT gateway will allow instances that do not have a public IP address to access the internet.

-Create a NAT gateway in the Public Subnet in the second Availability Zone.
+8. Create a NAT gateway in the Public Subnet in the second Availability Zone.
-Configure the network to send internet-bound traffic from instances in Private Subnet 2 to the NAT gateway you just created.
+9. Configure the network to send `internet-bound traffic` from instances in Private Subnet 2 to the NAT gateway you just created.

-Task 3: Creating a bastion host instance in a public subnet In this task, you will create a bastion host in a public subnet.
+## Task 3: Creating a bastion host instance in a public subnet
+In this task, you will create a bastion host in a public subnet.
 In later tasks, you will create an EC2 instance in a private subnet and connect to it from this bastion host.

-From the Amazon EC2 console, create an EC2 instance in one of the public subnets of the Lab VPC.
+10. From the Amazon EC2 console, create an EC2 instance in one of the public subnets of the Lab VPC.
 It must meet the following criteria:

-Amazon Machine Image (AMI): Amazon Linux 2 AMI (HVM)
+- Amazon Machine Image (AMI): Amazon Linux 2 AMI (HVM)

-Instance type: t2.micro
+- Instance type: t2.micro

-Auto-assign Public IP: This setting should be enabled
+- Auto-assign Public IP: This setting should be enabled

-Name: Bastion Host
+- Name: Bastion Host

-Only allows the following traffic:
+Only `allows` the following traffic:

-Type: SSH
+- Type: SSH
-Port: 22
+- Port: 22
-Source: Your IP address
+- Source: Your IP address
-Uses the vockey key pair
+- Uses the vockey key pair

-Task 4: Creating a launch template
+## Task 4: Creating a launch template
 During the lab setup, an Amazon Machine Image (AMI) was created from the CafeWebAppServer instance.
 In this task, you will create a launch template by using this AMI.

 Create a launch template by using the AMI that was created during lab setup.
 It must meet the following criteria.

-AMI: Cafe WebServer Image
+- AMI: Cafe WebServer Image
-Tip: To locate the AMI, go to the the AMI dropdown menu and enter: Cafe
+- Tip: To locate the AMI, go to the the AMI dropdown menu and enter: Cafe

-Instance type: t2.micro
+- Instance type: t2.micro
 Tip: To locate the instance type, go to the Instance Type dropdown menu and enter: t2

-Key pair (login): Uses a new key pair Tip: Create a new key pair and select it.
+- Key pair (login): Uses a new key pair Tip: Create a new key pair and select it.
 Make sure that you download the key pair to your local computer.

-Security groups: CafeSG
+- Security groups: CafeSG
 Tip: To locate the security group, go to the Security groups dropdown menu and enter: CafeSG

-Resource tags:
+- Resource tags:

-Key: Name
+-- Key: Name
-Value: webserver
+-- Value: webserver
-Resource types: Instances
+-- Resource types: Instances
-IAM Instance Profile: CafeRole
+- IAM Instance Profile: CafeRole
 Tip: Look in Advanced Details for this setting.